 What can your brand do to help share your franchise opportunity with those who are serious about business ownership?
 You can double down in the short term.

-Here are five things you can do to create a short-term, double-down franchise development plan:
+Five things you can do to create a short-term franchise development plan:

 - Use the leads list you already have and contact every single person on that list.
 Have a conversation with them – by phone and by email.